-Transparency International Ukraine has traditionally been working on the change of social mentality with regards to corruption.
+Transparency International Ukraine traditionally works on the change of social mentality with regards to corruption.
 To do so, the organization creates socials ads, portraying corruption as a destructive phenomenon.
+“Corruption Must Be Spotted”, developed in collaboration with the Cheil Ukraine communications agency, includes gender-sensitive external advertising, anti-corruption recordings on the radio and comic strips.

-Creative and off-standard information products were developed by Cheil Ukraine communications agency.
-The Ministry of Information Policy provided assistance with the placement of ads: Ukrainians will see more than 500 of external ads around the country this year, and able to listen to original radio recordings broadcasted by Lux FM, Radio 24 and the Radiogroup TAVR MEDIA (Kiss FM, RAdio Roks, Relaks, Melodiia and others).
-Social advertising aids were created with the support of Magai Production, photographer Andrey Demenyuk, and Artpost, creators of the series of anti-corruption strip cartoons on in the Uptown Chronicles The campaign is implemented in the framework of the project the Ukraine National Initiatives to Enhance Reformsis funded by USAID and implemented by Pact, Inc. in Ukraine.
+Creative and original information products have been developed by the Cheil Ukraine communications agency.
+The Ministry of Information Policy provided assistance with the placement of ads: Ukrainians will see more than 500 external ads around the country this year and hear original radio recordings broadcast by Lux FM, Radio 24 and the Radiogroup TAVR MEDIA (Kiss FM, RAdio Roks, Relaks, Melodiia and others).
+Social advertising materials have been created with the support of Magai Production, photographer Andrey Demenyuk, and Artpost.
+The comic strips were developed by the creators of the series of anti-corruption comic strips Uptown Chronicles.
+The campaign has been implemented within the project UNITER funded by USAID and implemented in Ukraine by Pact, Inc.

 Duration: 6 months; May 2016-30 August 2016